Appinventiv Call Button

 Think of it like a performance engine.
 The more mature your DevOps, the more predictable, scalable, and secure your product delivery becomes.
 Mature organizations don’t just “do DevOps”; they live it through automation, observability, continuous learning, and a strong feedback culture across the organization.

 According to the 2024 DORA State of DevOps Report, only 19% of organizations have achieved elite DevOps performance, characterized by rapid delivery, low failure rates, and fast recovery times.
-This highlights the significant gap between initial adoption and true optimization, where many companies still face challenges in scaling their DevOps practices effectively—a reminder of the importance of following a comprehensive agile DevOps maturity model.
+This highlights the significant gap between initial adoption and true optimization, where many companies still face challenges in scaling their DevOps practices effectively.
+This is a reminder of the importance of following a comprehensive agile DevOps maturity model.

 DevOps Maturity understanding.